gjermundgaraba/bjaanes.github.io/_posts/2015-04-26-picks-of-the-month-april-2015.md

 <a href="http://maximumdeveloper.com/keep-your-life-and-code-clutter-free/" target="_blank">Keep your life (and code) clutter-free</a>

 The monitor is also insanely crisp and everything looks really vibrant on it.
 The resolution make it very easy to multitask.
 More pixels > more monitors.
-I also want a secondary 5K monitor now, because&#8230; Well, it would be awesome!
+I also want a secondary 5K monitor now, because...
+Well, it would be awesome!

 &nbsp;